What is Dynamics 365?

 So, is Dynamics 365 the answer?
 The answer is yes, it may well be.

-Dynamics 365 provides what I call “joined up writing IT” – a CRM system that enables you to record, track and report on business processes across sales, marketing, customer service and operations: one system for all end-to-end processes.
+Dynamics 365 provides what I call “joined up writing IT” – a CRM system that enables you to record, track and report on business processes across sales, marketing,

-But it is also much more than that, and companies need to get some clear advice on how to adopt and implement it into their business, as it is easy to get swamped by all the information and different offerings within the Dynamics platform.
+But it is also much more than that, and companies need to get some clear advice on how to adopt and implement it into their business, as it is easy to get swamped

-Dynamics 365 brings together Microsoft’s Customer Relationship Management platform (Dynamics CRM) and their Enterprise Resource Planning (ERP) systems Dynamics AX and Dynamics NAV).
-These components sit side by side and are accessed by a single consistent user interface, with the capability for data to be synchronised between both systems.
+Dynamics AX and Dynamics NAV).
+These components sit side by side and are accessed by a single consistent user interface, with the capability for data to be synchronised

-Some provide ERP and CRM capabilities for large enterprises, while most companies who are moving to the cloud to get rid of spreadsheets and paper-based or on-premise systems can happily use Dynamics CRM that scales from one to 100,000s of people, providing all that is needed to modernise and digitally transform the business.
+Some provide ERP and CRM capabilities for large enterprises, while most companies who are moving to the cloud to get rid of spreadsheets and paper-based or

-The magic of the Dynamics 365 platform is that there is a structure of defined business processes that give a firm consistency, with automation that ensures data and workflows move seamlessly from one department to another: the baton is passed along with ease.
+The magic of the Dynamics 365 platform is that there is a structure of defined business processes that give a firm consistency, with automation that ensures data

-For companies with supply chain management, inventory and warehousing, they may need to use Dynamics 365 Business Central, which is a parallel system to Dynamics 365 CRM and – again – can be joined up.
+For companies with supply chain management, inventory and warehousing, they may need to use Dynamics 365 Business Central, which is a parallel

-And with all systems sitting on top of the “Dataverse” – the repository for all company and customer information – it is relatively straightforward to build effective workflows and reporting.
+And with all systems sitting on top of the “Dataverse” – the repository for all company and customer information – it is relatively straightforward

-The advantage of Dynamics 365 is that you can build your sales pipeline and enable it to flow through to your customer and business management system, so that all parts of the organisation, including finance, HR and legal, have the right access to the right information, at the right time.
+The advantage of Dynamics 365 is that you can build your sales pipeline and enable it to flow through to your customer and business management system,

 In our next article, we will discuss how Shared Solutions can help you in the move to Dynamics 365 and how the cloud can help drive your growth.